DiseaseNeuroGenomics/AMP-PD/README.md

 # AMP-PD Single-Cell Analysis Pipeline

 This repository contains scripts and notebooks used for the analysis of single-nucleus RNA-sequencing (snRNA-seq) data in the AMP-PD cohort.
-The project includes data preprocessing, clustering, cell type composition modeling, GWAS scoring, differential expression, Hotspot module detection, and more — supporting our accompanying manuscript.
+The project includes data preprocessing, clustering, cell type composition modeling, GWAS scoring, differential expression, TF inference, Hotspot module detection, and more — supporting our accompanying manuscript.

 ---